iwebsteraudio/nc-news-be/README.md

 3. GET API: "Send a GET request for the API data and receives endpoints.json" HINT - I've chosen to put the getAPI controller in topics-controller.
 4. GET Article by ID: "Send a GET request for an article which responds with the relevant properties"
+5. GET Article: "Gets all articles and returns array of all articles, ommitting body"